Harvey Weinstein To Turn Himself In To Law Enforcement Soon, NYPD Expects

 She said that a lot of video vixens have spoken about this, but nobody seems to care.
 Cardi B also doubts the sincerity of some of the men who have embraced the movement.
 She said that the producers and directors who are seemingly supporting the cause aren’t woke, they’re scared.

-Harvey Weinstein was one of the first high-profiled filmmakers to be accused of sexual misconduct, but many more actors and directors followed, including Louis C.K., Paul Haggis, Morgan Spurlock, Ben Vereen, and most recently, Morgan Freeman.
-And as The Inquisitr recently reported, Game of Thrones’ Kit Harington is not at all shocked by the sexual assault claims in Hollywood, and he says that it is “everywhere” in the entertainment industry and in British theater as well.
+Harvey Weinstein was one of the first high-profile filmmakers to be accused of sexual misconduct, but many more actors and directors followed, including Louis C.K., Paul Haggis, Morgan Spurlock, Ben Vereen, and most recently, Morgan Freeman.
+And as the Inquisitr recently reported, Game of Thrones’ Kit Harington is not at all shocked by the sexual assault claims in Hollywood, and he says that it is “everywhere” in the entertainment industry and in British theater as well.